- Original investigation

 When comparing T2D patients with or without statin treatment, even though the group sizes diminished, plaque levels of oxLDL were 37% lower in the group on statin treatment (5405 (3981–7883) vs 8575 (7778–13035) µU/gram wet weight plaque, p = 0.016, Fig. 3b).
 In the group without diabetes, patients receiving statin treatment had 28% lower oxLDL levels compared to patients without stain treatment (6617 (5324–9893) vs 9186 (6273–11284) µU/gram wet weight plaque, p = 0.017, Fig. 3b).
 Additionally, as T2D patients received more RAAS inhibitors than patients without diabetes, we further evaluated whether RAAS treatment caused reduction in plaque oxidized LDL.
 However, no significant difference was identified in plaque oxidized LDL levels when comparing patients with or without RAAS inhibition (6225 (IQR 5005–8938) microunits/gram wet weight plaque vs 7155 (IQR 4252–10512) microunits/gram wet weight plaque; p = 0.2).

-Furthermore, the number of patients receiving statin treatment within the week prior to surgery was significantly higher in the T2D group compared to the group without diabetes (64 of 71 patients (90%) with T2D and 100 of 129 patients (78%) without diabetes, p = 0.026, Table 1 and Fig. 3c).
-The majority of the patients in both groups received Simvastatin treatment, 88% of patients without diabetes and 77% of patients with T2D.
+Furthermore, the number of patients receiving statin treatment more than one week prior to surgery was significantly higher in the T2D group compared to the group without diabetes (64 of 71 patients (90%) with T2D and 100 of 129 patients (78%) without diabetes, p = 0.026, Table 1 and Fig. 3c).
+The majority of the statin treated patients in both groups received Simvastatin treatment, 88% of patients without diabetes and 77% of patients with T2D.
 The different statins used are summarised in Table 2.
 Also, 51% of the T2D patients received high dose statin treatment compared to 37% of the patients without diabetes.
 When oxLDL levels were adjusted for clinical factors including statin treatment, age, gender and T2D diagnosis in a linear regression model, it remained significantly associated to statin treatment (no treatment, low dose, intermediate dose and high dose), T2D diagnosis and age (p = 0.0003, p = 0.014 and p = 0.005, respectively).
 Also, when LDL levels were adjusted for clinical factors in a linear regression model, statin treatment together with T2D diagnosis remained significantly associated to LDL levels (p = 7x10−7 and p = 0.03, respectively).
 In summary, increased statin treatment was associated with reduced plaque levels of oxLDL in T2D, and T2D patients were more commonly statin treated.

 Plaque oxLDL levels is not associated to future cardiovascular events